Activated Charcoal Soap Recipe

-This homemade activated charcoal soap can actually helps to open the skins pores and draw out dirt while at the same time detoxifying the skin.
-This bar soap is one that sells year round and is often used for mature skin as well as teenagers suffering from acne.
+These properties are one of the reasons this bar soap is one that sells year-round and is often used for mature skin as well as teenagers suffering from acne.

-Charcoal has been used for many years as a detoxifier, not only in soap but as poultices to keep wounds clean and as an antidote to poisons.
+An interesting fact about Charcoal is that it has been used for many years as a detoxifier, not only in soap but as a poultice to keep wounds clean and as an antidote to poisons.

 You can read more about it here: